DekodeInteraktiv/anonymize-mysqldump/README.md

       - `field`: a string representing the name of the field.
       - `position`: the 1-based index of what number column this field represents.
 For instance, assuming a table with 3 columns `foo`, `bar`, and `baz`, and you wished to modify the `bar` column, this value would be `2`.
       - `value`: string value to match against.
+      - `compare`: An optional string stating how to treat the constraints.

 ### Constraints